titumozammel/human-energy-economics/README.md

 I welcome collaboration from researchers, practitioners, executives, and organizations interested in Human Energy Economics, Operational Excellence, and Digital Transformation.

-⭐ **If you find this project valuable, please star the repository, connect on LinkedIn, and share it with your network.**

 ---

 ## License